monkvision/monkjs/packages/public/camera-web/README.md

 ## Camera Events
 In order to add side effects when some things happen in the Camera, you can specify event handlers callbacks in the Camera component props.
-For now the events available are :
+For now the supported events available are :

 - `onPictureTaken: (picture: MonkPicture) => void` : Callback called when the user takes a picture